-It’s October and that means renewed interest in ghosts, mystical spirits and the supernatural.
+It’s October and that means rising interest in ghosts, mystical spirits and the supernatural.
 Although cities like New Orleans and Salem get widespread attention for ghosts and goblins, smaller communities also deserve notice as we approach Halloween.
 Moreover, ghosts and haunted houses gets more public interest than other quirky oddities like unexplained sounds and mystical vortexes.
-Without any further mention of ghosts, read on about the best small towns in the U.S. to visit for supernatural attractions on Halloween.
+Without any further mention of ghosts, read on about the best small towns in the U.S. for you to visit for supernatural attractions on Halloween.

 Note: Some attractions may be closed due to COVID-19.
 Please check directly with each attraction.

 The small town of Adams will likely not invoke thoughts about supernatural occurrences.
 But its most famous legend, the Bell Witch might sound familiar.
 In fact, the Bell Witch has been the source of famed films like “The Blair Witch Project” and “An American Haunting”.
 The legend of the Bell Witch dates back to 1817, when paranormal activity was first reported by the John Bell family.
 Today, the farm property is a tourist and Halloween attraction, known as the Bell Witch Cave.

 Where to stay: Hampton Inn Springfield, Courtyard by Marriott Clarksville